m3y54m/FPGA-ASIC-Roadmap/README.md

 - [Top 10 Tips for efficient Perl Scripting for Chip Designers](https://www.design-reuse.com/articles/20613/perl-scripting-chip-design.html)
 - [The Python for Verification Series](https://verificationacademy.com/news/the-python-for-verification-series)
 - [cocotb, a coroutine based cosimulation library for writing VHDL and Verilog testbenches in Python](https://www.cocotb.org)

-#### Familiarity with FPGA and ASIC Design Flow

-Understanding the overall process of design, from specification to synthesis and place-and-route, is helpful in order to interface effectively with the design team.

 #### Industry Standards